-CVE-2021-44228 was initially announced on Github Advisory on December 10, 2021, as a Critical Vulnerability affected Log4j versions prior to 2.15.0.
+CVE-2021-44228 was initially announced on Github Advisory on December 10, 2021, as a Critical Vulnerability affecting Log4j versions prior to 2.15.0.
 Log4j versions prior to 2.15.0 are subject to a remote code execution vulnerability via the LDAP JNDI parser.

 Solr Security website reports that Solr versions 7.4.0 to 7.7.3, 8.0.0 to 8.11.0 are affected by the Log4j Flaw Vulnerability.